angela-ren/syslib2024/Week_11_Install_WordPress.md

+# Reflection on Installing WordPress

+After following Professor Burns's instructions, I finally managed to successfully install WordPress.
+Prior to this, WordPress was a completely unfamiliar term to me, despite hearing it mentioned numerous times.
+Now, I've learned that WordPress is a free and open-source content management system (CMS) that can function as a website builder.

+## Installation Steps

+### Step 1: Requirements Check

+To ensure our systems meet the installation requirements, we checked the PHP and MySQL versions:

+`sudo apt install php-curl php-xml php-imagick php-mbstring php-zip php-intl`

+`php --version`

+`mysql --version`

+Additional PHP modules were installed to enable WordPress to operate at full functionality:

+`sudo apt install php-curl php-xml php-imagick php-mbstring php-zip php-intl`

+### Step 2: Download and Extract
+Downloading and extracting WordPress was a straightforward process:

 # Install WordPress #

 WordPress is completely new to me, but I heard this name many times and didn't know what its function is.